-The week that Chloe Rubinowicz (EE, M.S.
-EE ’23) received her acceptance letters from colleges, she found herself frantically making calls.
+The week that Chloe Rubinowicz (EE, M.S. ’23) received her acceptance letters from colleges, she found herself frantically making calls.

 “For some reason I enrolled as a chemical engineer.
 I think I Googled ‘What engineers make the most money?’ and chemical engineer came up,” says Rubinowicz.
 “But it was an instant regret.
 I realized that I actually didn’t like chemistry, and I truly loved electrical.”